bd/twidor/README.md

 * download the CSV file.
 * In Twidor, select File > Load Keymap, and select the CSV file.

+## Limitations

+* Up/Down/Right/left Arrows key labels are not shown (current lessons do not use them).
+* Mouse keys are not shown, and mapping them to letters is untested.
+* Macro key labels are truncated to the first three lettes.

 ## How to Build

 To compile and build Twidor.jar, one may use: